const class sys::DateTime

 YYYY-MM-DD'T'hh:mm:ss[.FFFFFFFFF]-HH:MM

-If a timezone offset is specified, then one the predefined "Etc/GMT+x" timezones are used for the result:
+If a timezone offset is specified, then one of the predefined "Etc/GMT+x" timezones are used for the result:

 DateTime("2009-01-15T12:00:00Z") => 2009-01-15T12:00:00Z UTC